zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 accuracy when the problem was binary, so is there some way to keep the problem binary and get higher accuracy than SVM on its own?
 # Experiment 4: Making the Contribution: a Layered SVM
-Next we will define a model that will utilize a Layered SVM form.
+Next we will define a model that will utilize a layered SVM form.
 There will be several SVM classifiers trained on the same data, but with different labels.
 Each classifier will make a binary decision until an overall classification can be made.
 The model will have 1 classifier for each class.
 Each classifier will be